saulin98/Design-of-a-computer-in-verilog-language/README.md

-# Design computer in verilog
+# Desig of a computer in verilog language
 Design-a-computer-in-VERILOG-which-must-read-a-sequence-of-instructions-according-to-a-ISA (Instruction Set Architecture)

 Requirements of software for see it in working